Report • 14.02.2009

 With real time evaluation and online consolidation of branches, WM software providers promise the full transparency of all data.
 This includes the evaluation of sales figures, customer frequency and the number of sales receipts.
 Coupled with the use of effective prognosis software to calculate the influence of long weekends, holidays or the weather on sales and thus on personnel requirements, such measures would enable a retail company to react to changes much faster than its competition.

-more on: data warehouse management, epos software, POS software, video surveillance software, chain store management (software), software as a service (SaaS), payment systems (software), enterprise resource planning (ERP), replenishment systems (software), forecasting software, enterprise management solutions, automated disposition (software), automated replenishment (software), simulation software, auditing software
+more on: data warehouse management, epos software, POS software, video surveillance software, franchise management (software), software as a service (SaaS), payment systems (software), enterprise resource planning (ERP), replenishment systems (software), forecasting software, enterprise management solutions, automated disposition (software), automated replenishment (software), simulation software, auditing software